Katsu-alpha/ssh-tool/README.md

 show running-conf
 ```

-You can specify the interval before each command.
+You can specify the interval before each command to run the command repeatedly.
+You can also specify the number of iteration.
 ```
-30,show user
+30,show user  => run every 30 seconds, indefinitely
-1m,show datapath session
+1m,show datapath session   => run every 1 minutes, indefinitely
+10;5,show clock   => run every 10 seconds, 5 times only
 ```

 You can use NAME=VAR.
 You can use `:upper` or `:lower` decorator.